CallanVass/Text-Based-Adventure-Game/README.md

 MAC:

-If you're a Mac user, you can simply navigate to your own terminal.
+If you're a Mac user, you can simply navigate to your own Terminal app.

 #### Step 2: